jjvanzon/Circular-Language-Spec/3. Constructs Drafts/Symbol Language (2004).md

 ﻿`[ Deprecated documentation ]`

-`This is a previous attempt to make a Circle Language Spec.`
+`This is a previous attempt to make Circle Language Spec from 2004.`

 Symbol Language | Basic
 =======================

 *The New Computer Language*

-From 2004

 Introduction
 ------------